-As directed under new guidance, September 2014, we take opportunities to actively promote British Values, defined by the government as the following:
+As directed under the September 2014 guidance, our school actively promotes the key British Values, defined by the government as the following:

 - The rule of law

 - Tolerance of those of different faiths and beliefs

 At Button Lane Primary School, we teach a broad and balanced curriculum that teaches elements of democracy, civic responsibility, rules and laws, the monarchy, equality, values and virtues, environmental awareness and understanding and tolerance of other faiths.